 This is the final article in our SAP Digital Access series.
-If you haven’t read the other articles, you can find them HERE.
 We suggest reading those as it will give insight to the article you are about to read.

 Before we begin, let’s briefly recap the three main takeaways from the previous Digital Access licensing articles we have published.

 – Digital Access can be considered a solution for licensing Indirect Access to SAP that is not available through legacy license agreements.